groundedsage/shadow-jam/README.md

 # Shadow JAM

 # Project Abandoned ☠️
 This project is no longer being developed.
-If you are looking for a toolkit to build **super lightweight websites** then I would highly suggest taking a look at https://svelte.dev/ and https://sapper.svelte.technology/.
+If you are looking for a toolkit to build **super lightweight websites** then I would highly suggest taking a look at https://www.11ty.io/ and https://sapper.svelte.technology/.
 You get everything out of the box that this project was aiming at doing for smaller websites with a payload size of JS that this project would never be able to reach.
-If you are looking to build **rich data intensive applications** I would highly suggest taking a look at https://fulcro.fulcrologic.com/.
+If you are looking to build **rich data intensive applications** I would highly suggest taking a look at https://fulcro.fulcrologic.com/ or https://github.com/Day8/re-frame which is a much easier to get started with in CLJS and more employable framework.

 ### Starter (Not Production Ready)